 RAI Televideo News, weather, and other services in Italian.

-Radio Dimensione Suono Network: Radio online from Italy.
+Radio Dimensione Suono Network (RDS): Radio online from Italy.

 Jim Breen's WWWJDIC Japanese-English Dictionary Server includes useful information about setting up a Japaqnese environment for your browser.
 Monash Univ. is home of the EDICT Japanese-English dictionary project.